Polynomial degeneration and the Poisson geometry of truncated polynomials: Examples

 given by division.
-Restricting to the fundamental group based at the coset of $id$ gives the isomorphism
+Restricting to the fundamental group based at the coset of $\mathsf{id}$ gives the isomorphism

-By Theorem \ref{RHthm} this gives rise to the following algebroid: \begin{definition}[$K_{k}(\mathbb{Z})$ universal algebroid] The hypersurface algebroid of order $k+1$

-associated to the representation \eqref{eq:repUk}, is called the \emph{$K_{k}(\mathbb{Z})$ universal algebroid}. \end{definition} Note that the underlying flat connection of $U_k$ is the trivial one.
-To obtain an explicit description of $U_{k}$ we differentiate $H$ in order to obtain a Maurer-Cartan element of the dgla $\Omega_{X_{k}}^{\bullet} \otimes \mathfrak{k}_{k}$.
+By Theorem \ref{RHthm} this gives rise to a hypersurface algebroid. \begin{definition}[$K_{k}(\mathbb{Z})$-universal algebroid] The \emph{$K_{k}(\mathbb{Z})$-universal algebroid}, denoted $U_k \Rightarrow X_k \times \mathbb{R},$ is the order $k+1$ hypersurface algebroid for $(X_k, X_k \times \mathbb{R})$ associated to the representation \eqref{eq:repUk}. \end{definition} Note that the flat connection underlying $U_{k}$ is the trivial one.
+We can obtain an explicit description of $U_k$ in terms of a splitting by differentiating the homormorphism $H$.
 Doing so, we find that